edc4it/gatling-docker/README.md

 # gatling-docker

-Gatling container used during our courses
+Gatling container used during our various courses

 Example usage (from our k8s course)